josephcslater/WSU-SIBI-Prereq-Check/README.rst

    -  You should see a big green button under *Python 3.6 version*.
       Click it and agree to all of it.

-4. Please edit the prerequisites.xlsx file.
+4. Please edit the ``prerequisites.xlsx`` file.

    -  Each column header is the name of the course, each row below is a required prerequisite.
-If prerequisites can be satisfied multiple ways, add more columns for the course (as per the example… which is a ficticious example).
+If prerequisites can be satisfied multiple ways, add more columns for the course (as per the example… which is a fictitious example).
    -  Each column represents a different way to satisfy the prerequisites.
    -  You should likely name it EE_prerequisites.xlsx or such.
 Whatever you name it, leave it where it is.
 No changing after I visit to set up.